howdyai/botkit/packages/docs/reference/webex.md

 <a name="init"></a>
 ### init()
- Botkit init function, called automatically when used alongside Botkit.
+Botkit-only: Initialization function called automatically when used with Botkit.
-Calls registerWebhookSubscription() during bootup.
+     * Calls registerWebhookSubscription() during bootup.

 **Parameters**